-With cold weather and snow right around the corner, it’s time to start thinking about end-of-season bike maintenance.
+With cold weather and snow right around the corner, it’s time to start thinking about your end-of-season motorcycle maintenance.
 Here are our top tips to help you keep your bike in the best condition through the winter months:

-This is one of the most basic rules of riding.
+Drying is a critical part of your end of season maintenance.
 A lot of steam is released when the bike is wet and the engine is hot, especially if it’s stored in a cold garage, creating the perfect conditions for corrosion to form.
 The warm steam can easily condense in certain areas and create water spots where you wouldn’t normally find them, such as fuse boxes and electrical connections.
-In winters, especially, this moisture can get caught in pipes and cause rust inside your gas tank or can cause corrosion elsewhere as temperatures drop.
-Before putting it away for the season, you should dry your bike thoroughly and lubricate any points that need it, such as brake pivots and gear linkages.
+If the bike isn't fully dry when you winter cover, this moisture can get caught in pipes and cause rust inside your gas tank or can cause corrosion elsewhere as temperatures drop.
+Before putting it away for the season, you should give your bike a thorough wash and let it dry fully before putting the cover on.

 Ensure that the battery terminals are completely clean and away from any direct heat sources or chemicals.
 Keep the batteries charged if the bike is only being used for short trips, and, if you are not planning to use your bike at all during winters, removing the battery completely is a good idea.